Air Fryer Conversion Chart: Oven to Air Fryer Temperature & Time Guide

 Why the 25°F / 20–25% Rule Works

-Air fryers use rapid convection — a powerful fan circulates hot air at high speed in a small, enclosed space.
+Air fryers use rapid convection — a cooking method in which a powerful fan circulates hot air at high speed in a small, enclosed basket chamber.
 This makes them significantly more efficient than conventional ovens, where air circulates slowly in a large chamber.
+According to Which?
+(2024), air fryers used 0.54 kWh versus 1.16 kWh for a conventional oven when cooking the same chicken — approximately 53% less energy.
 The same food cooks faster at lower temperatures because the hot air is constantly refreshed at the food’s surface, accelerating moisture evaporation and heat transfer.
 A conventional oven at 400°F is equivalent in food-cooking effect to an air fryer running 25°F lower.

 When the Rules Don’t Apply